x-square/portfolio/sql/25_08_geosocial_ab_testing.md

     - **sms_usd:** cost of SMS verification in USD
     - **whatsapp_usd:** cost of WhatsApp verification in USD

-# Findings of A/B/C Testing and Questions to Address
+# Findings of a/b/c testing and questions to address

 ## Which screen is recommended to proceed with?